makersacademy/takeaway-challenge/README.md

 My Solution
 -----

 I really struggled with this week's challenge and had to reply on using google, the walkthrough and various pull requests to even make sense of what I was trying to do.
-I am going to spend time on it throughout this week in order to try to improve and take something positive forward.
+Due to this I came away from my TDD and jsut tried to make sense of the challenge and how the classes were interacting.
+I am going to spend time on it during the evenings this week in order to try to improve and take something positive forward.